Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 * now			   // uint32_t – Millis counter.

 * SEGENV.call		   // uint32_t – Counter each time a routine is called.
+Can be used for 'setup'.
 * SEGENV.next_time           // uint32_t – Millis counter.
-* SEGENV.step              // uint32_t - Use this as a stepper.
+* SEGENV.step              // uint32_t - Counter each time a routine is called.
 * SEGENV.aux0             // uint32_t   - Available for use.
 * SEGENV.aux1	           // uint32_t   - Available for use.

 ## Important Structures